Book One - Chapter Eleven

 We only had to make two orbits around the space dock before we were cleared for moon trajectory.

-Be’nen, and Og, as pilots, were as smooth as silk.
+With Be’nen, and Og, as pilots, the flight was as smooth as silk.

 I sat back and tried to relax, but I kept thinking of what I was going to say to the Klingons.

 That and trying to figure out what they had for crew on board, how to match up their skills with ours.

 The Monarch class freighter was a big ship almost as big as the Grayson.

 I didn’t really know how the Bajorans and Klingons would get along either.

 The only information I had was what I had gathered from news broadcast about Deep Space Nine, and that seemed to be mostly about turmoil.